This post was originally published on January 5th, 2015. It was lightly revised on April 13th, 2020.

 This is a song of joy born out of a lament of confusion.
 The fruit of joy grew out of the soil of confusion, watered by the tears of sorrow.
 This is always God’s way.
 On a hill called Golgotha, meaning “place of a skull,” and watered with blood, God grew the tree of life.
 This is a song for the darkness; a pure and holy light for the darkest of caves.
 This isn’t a song for the naive, the gullible, or the delusional.
 This is a song you can sing when a child dies, when cancer is diagnosed, and when riots plague your city.
 This is a song of rooted unshakable joy.
 This isn’t “If You’re Happy and You Know It.”
 This isn’t Pharrell’s “Happy.”
 It is William Cowper’s “God Moves in a Mysterious Way.”

-I’m afraid that just as many “church members” don’t know the joy of salvation because they’ve never know the sorrows of repentance, likewise, many saints don’t know rooted joy because they’ve never lamented sin and its devastation.
+I’m afraid that just as many “church members” don’t know the joy of salvation because they’ve never known the sorrows of repentance, likewise, many saints don’t know rooted joy because they rarely lament sin and its devastation.
 They’ve ignored the sorrows meant to drive them into the depths of God.
 To often we are like Nebuchadnezzar, confident in the city of glory we’ve built for ourselves.
 If that is you, and you are God’s, prepare for suffering.
 And, I would admonish you, embrace it as a great mercy.
 God breaks our mute idols that we might worship the living God.
 He removes His rays of blessings that we might not be infatuated with them and turn our heads to the Sun of all glory.
 If you are God’s child know this: His taking is always a giving.
 You may leave the shallow joy of an imaginative children’s song behind, but you will find an eternal symphony of solid joy that you’ll never tire of.
-That symphony is the redemption of the Holy Trinity.
+That symphony is the redemption of our Triune God.